vwegmayr/dementia-classification/README.rst

 This repository provides a barebone for student projects.

-In order to get started, fork the project.
+In order to get started, fork the project to the ise-squad namespace.

-Before doing anything (like running tests or the actual program) you need to build the container:
+Before doing anything you need to build the container:

 .. code-block:: shell